waynefreak/hacktober-2k19/README.md

-# hacktober-2k19
+# Hacktober Fest 2K19
-To get you started with hacktober-2019
+## Get Started with your pull requests.